MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPODataConnectionSetting.md

 This cmdlet contains more than one parameter set.
 You may only use parameters from one parameter set and you may not combine parameters from different parameter sets.
-For more information about how to use parameter sets, see Cmdlet Parameter Sets (<https://go.microsoft.com/fwlink/?LinkID=187810).>
+For more information about how to use parameter sets, see [Cmdlet parameter sets](https://docs.microsoft.com/powershell/scripting/developer/cmdlet/cmdlet-parameter-sets).

 Use the `Remove-SPODataConnectionSetting` cmdlet to remove a Business Connectivity Services connection for a particular Business Connectivity Services service application in the farm.